200 Market

 200 Market, also known as the Black Box, is a 19-story high-rise commercial office building in downtown Portland, Oregon, United States.
 It was completed in 1973 and certified LEED Platinum in 2010.
 It was the first multi-tenant building in the U.S. to be LEED Gold-certified, in 2006.
+In June 2025, MetLife filed a lawsuit against its owner John Russell seeking foreclosure.
+Financial trouble started after Regence Blue Cross' lease expired.

 The building has 18 floors for tenants and a total of 400000 sqft with 19000 ft2 per floor.